algobulls/algobulls_help_site/docs/index.md

 !!! info
     You can help us improve this site by submitting updates on our GitHub repository.
-    Just click on the edit button on the top and it will take you to GitHub directly.
+    Just click on the edit button on the top, and it will take you to GitHub directly.

 ------------
 Visit [algobulls.com](https://algobulls.com/).